IainHigh/Wideband-AMC-Open-Set/README.md

 # TODO
 - Document the system_config file in the read_me.md.
 Write more read_me documents - for plotting and CNNs.
 Ensure readme's are fully updated.
-- See TODO in ModulationDataset.py: TODO: RIGHT NOW THIS IS ESSENTIALLY CHEATING BY USING THE CENTER FREQUENCY.
+- See TODO's in ModulationDataset.py:
+    - TODO: RIGHT NOW THIS IS ESSENTIALLY CHEATING BY USING THE CENTER FREQUENCY.
 YOU SHOULD BE DETECTING THE SIGNALS INSTEAD.
+    - TODO: Implement better bandwidth calculation here, similar to center frequency detection.
 - Symbol rate / baud rate should be unique for each center frequency?

 Backburner: